javadadabi/manage_employee/README.md

 18- Open your web browser and go to address http://127.0.0.1:8000/
 19- Login to site using superuser and password.
 20- As it's the first time you logged in to the site, go to admin page using admin panel link
-21- Site admin can add employees(Note that prior to define
+21- Site admin and staff users can add employees(Note that prior to define
 an employee, his/her responsibility and user must be defined.
 So it is better to let employees _who you want to access
 the site_ to sign up at first).
 A Work can only defined by staff users.
 Each work can be done with one or more than
 one task.
 So you can define a work based on a project period, or monthly rooting works.
 That's it, Enjoy.